Boy Scouts Sexual Abuse Lawyer

 Once the bankruptcy is finalized, our lawyers will file the claim on your behalf.

 If you are a survivor of Boy Scouts sexual abuse, you have until November 16, 2020 to file a claim.
 Contact a Boy Scout Sexual Abuse Lawyer to get the claims process started at 800-359-5690.

 Get Help From an Experienced Boy Scouts Sexual Abuse Lawyer

 Thousands of boys have suffered abuse because of the Boy Scouts organization’s failure to protect members from abuse.
 There is no telling how many assaults there were prior to the first file submission.
 Further, many of these victims will not get the retribution they deserve, nor will they get to tell their stories.
 The Boy Scouts failed when they kept reports of child sexual abuse among its ranks confidential.

 Sexual assault and abuse can take its toll on a person’s well being.
 However, you are not alone.
-The Carlson Law Firm is ready to guide you through the legal step it takes to being rebuilding your life after child sexual abuse.
+The Carlson Law Firm is ready to guide you through the legal steps to being rebuilding your life after child sexual abuse.
 Our compassionate, hard-hitting legal team will advocate for you to get you started in your recovery.
 Our firm has the knowledge and a team of attorneys with the knowledge, skill, and passion to ensure you get justice.